 Anne Bradley

-Anne Bradley is a lawyer and software engineer championing the responsible use of data and AI in intelligent systems.
+Anne Bradley is a lawyer, software engineer, and entrepreneur championing the responsible use of data and AI in intelligent systems.

-As an adjunct Professor at Northwestern University Pritzker School of Law, Anne co-teaches a course on Responsible Data & AI in Business that outlines the power and social consequences of data science, data visualization, and AI.
+As an adjunct Professor at Northwestern University Pritzker School of Law, Anne teaches Responsible Data & AI in Business, a course about business trade-offs involved in implementing data science, data visualization, and AI in business.

-Anne serves on the Board of Directors of the Future of Privacy Forum, a non-profit that serves as a catalyst for privacy leadership and scholarship, advancing principled data practices in support of emerging technologies.
+Anne is Sr. Fellow and member of the Board of Directors of the Future of Privacy Forum, a think tank that serves as a catalyst for privacy leadership and scholarship, advancing principled data practices in support of emerging technologies.

 Anne is a graduate of University of California, Hastings College of Law and a member of the California Bar.
 She received an undergraduate degree in Computer Science and Art from Bowdoin College.